 - The Heritage Center at Red Cloud Indian School, operations intern

-Our innovative courses and one-on-one mentoring by faculty will give you the tools to succeed in a variety of jobs, such as:
+What can you do with a major in creative writing?
+Our innovative courses and one-on-one mentoring by faculty will provide you with the tools to succeed in a variety of careers, such as:

 - Essayist, poet, or fiction writer

 - Literary critic